cordphelps/transect/README.md

-### how different are two samples? : examine rank order non-metric correlation multi-dimensional scaling
+## how different are two samples? : examine rank order correlation via non-metric multi-dimensional scaling tools in R

-## test drive ggplot to build the typical NMDS graphics from some imaginary ecological data
+### test drive ggplot() to build the typical NMDS graphics from some imaginary ecological data

 [![screen shot](https://raw.githubusercontent.com/cordphelps/transect/master/images/hvbSchema.jpg)]()

-## the "ramdom" ecological data: species ocurrances distributed along a transect that begins in the
-## field margin and extends into the field
+### the "random" ecological data: species ocurrances distributed along a transect that begins in the field margin and extends into the field

 [![screen shot](https://raw.githubusercontent.com/cordphelps/transect/master/images/quad.jpg)]()

-## the typical dissimilarity plots; by species
+### the typical dissimilarity plots; by species

-## and dissimilarity by transect position
+### and dissimilarity by transect position

-## the mystery plot:
+### the mystery plot:

-## the 'ordination' plot: trying to visualize
+### the 'ordination' plot: trying to visualize

-#
+####
 read data with R:

 ```R